erafkin/examples/README.md

 **Do not edit the files in your local copy;** such changes may be overwritten (or conflict with) changes made by the instructor.
 You are encouraged to play with these examples, but it's better to work in your own copy.

+If, for some reason you edit one of these files and want to "reset" to the copy in the repo,  `git checkout` *filename*  will restore the original.